sitepoint/sp-random-hello-bar/README.md

 ![Example Hello Bar](screenshot-1.png)

+You can read about how it was put together on [SitePoint](http://www.sitepoint.com/sitepoint-random-hello-bar-wordpress-plugin/).

 ## WordPress plugin
 [sp-random-hello-bar](https://wordpress.org/plugins/sp-random-hello-bar/)
 The plugin provides an admin interface to create multiple hello bar messages that can then be randomly displayed on user facing pages.